eivsal/ntnu-tdt4145-database-project/README.md

 # Overview of classes:

+Our classes are:
+- ConnectionConfiguration
+- ConnectionCredentials
+- MainController
+- Add
+- Connect
+- List
+- ConnectionApp

 ## MainController
 Handles command line input, finds the appropriate function for given parameters, passes information on to the other classes, and displays help information to the user.